danog/MadelineProtoDocs/docs/docs/BROADCAST.md

 This method will automatically handle rate limits, waiting to ensure all messages are sent correctly.

+This method starts the broadcast process **in the background**.
-It will return an integer ID that can be used to:
+It immediately returns an integer ID that can be used to:

 - Get the current broadcast progress with [getBroadcastProgress](#get-progress)
 - Cancel the broadcast using [cancelBroadcast](#cancel-a-broadcast)